aditya-varanasi06/RESUME-REVIEWER/README.md

 The web app includes:

 - side-by-side resume and job-description workspace
+- TXT/MD resume upload in the browser
+- target role and experience-level selectors
 - sample data loader for a quick demo
 - live word counters
 - overall score ring and category score tiles